g31s/algorithms/README.md

 # Algorithms
-This Repo Contains Comman Data Structures Algorithms.
+This Repo Contains Common Data Structure Algorithms.

 ## Following is the List of Algorithms Covered so Far: